The charity is overseen by a board of eleven trustees, whose diverse range of experience and research interests can be found below.

 Professor Gurminder Bhambra

-Gurminder is Professor of Sociology at the University of Warwick and Guest Professor of Sociology and History at Concurrences Centre for Colonial and Postcolonial Studies, Linnaeus University, Sweden.
+Gurminder is Professor of Postcolonial and Decolonial Studies at the University of Sussex.
+She was previously Professor of Sociology at the University of Warwick and Guest Professor of Sociology and History at Concurrences Centre for Colonial and Postcolonial Studies, Linnaeus University, Sweden.
 She works in the areas of historical sociology and contemporary social theory and has spoken on her research around the world.

 Professor Roger Burrows